 3103F.8.7 Berthing load (B_e).
 Berthing is a frequent occurrence, and shall be considered as a normal operating load.
-No increase in allowable stresses shall be applied for ASD, and a load factor of 1.7 shall be applied for the LRFD approach.
+No increase in allowable stresses shall be applied for ASD.

 3103F.8.8 Earthquake loads (E).
-In LRFD or performance based design, use a load factor of 1.0; for ASD use 0.7.
-A load factor of 1.0 shall be assigned to the earthquake loads.
-Performance based seismic analysis methodology requires that the actual force demand be limited to defined strains in concrete, steel and timber.
+Performance based seismic analysis methodology requires that the actual displacement demand be limited to defined strains in concrete, steel and timber.
 For the deck and pile evaluation, two cases of dead load (upper and lower bound) shall be considered in combination with the seismic load.

 3103F.9 Safety factors for mooring lines.
 Safety factors for different material types of mooring lines are given in Table 31F-3-14.
 The safety factors should be applied to the minimum number of lines specified by the mooring analysis, using the highest loads calculated for the environmental conditions.
-The minimum breaking load (mbl) of new ropes is obtained from the certificate issued by the manufacturer.
+The minimum breaking load (MBL) of new ropes is obtained from the certificate issued by the manufacturer.
 If nylon tails are used in combination with steel wire ropes, the safety factor shall be based on the weaker of the two ropes.

-3103F.10 Mooring hardware.
-Marine hardware consists of quick release hooks, other mooring fittings and base bolts.
-The certificate issued by the manufacturer normally defines the allowable working loads of this hardware.
+3103F.10 Mooring hardware (N/E).
+Mooring hardware shall include but not be limited to bollards, quick release hooks, other mooring fittings and base bolts.
+All mooring fittings shall be clearly marked with their safe working loads [3.13] (N).
+The certificate issued by the manufacturer normally defines the safe working loads of this hardware.